-While I do make some money from this blog, the bulk of my crochet earnings come from designing patterns for magazines and yarn companies – something I love to do.
-Eventually I plan on moving to full-time creative work, but right now I still really enjoy teaching and am not ready to give it up, even though I know I could do so much more with my designs if I had more time.
+Now I make a full-time living from this blog, but the bulk of my crochet earnings used to come from designing patterns for magazines and yarn companies – something I love to do.
 For most people a job is just something they do to get money so they can do what they want with their free time.
 Does this describe you?
-It is how my husband looks at a job like this (even though he is also a teacher and enjoys it for the most part) but this has never been how I wanted to work.
+It is how my husband looks at a job like this (even though he is a teacher and enjoys it for the most part) but this has never been how I wanted to work.
 I’ve always wanted a job where I could do something I am passionate about, not something I dread that takes up the majority of my time.

 We are living in an incredible age of technology where becoming your own boss doing something that you love is easier than ever before.
 Research from Forbes states that over 50% of small businesses are home based.
 You don’t need a lot of money to start a creative business, either.
 It didn’t cost me anything to submit those first few sketch and swatch ideas – and it has paid off big time!

 It’s time to turn your passion into a business (and a huge perk for me was getting to create a room for my hobbies!).